 Sunday, September 01, 2019

-The Virginia Aquarium's Research & Conservation Division is now accepting Stranding Response Intern applications for Summer 2019.
-The application deadline is January 30, 2019.
-Interns are expected to begin in May, but the start date is flexible.
+The Virginia Aquarium's Research & Conservation Division is now accepting Stranding Response Intern applications for Winter 2020.
+The application deadline is October 13, 2019.
+Internship duration is January 7, 2020 – May 29, 2020.
 Please note that all positions are non-compensatory and housing is not provided by the Virginia Aquarium.
 Interns are fully responsible for fulfilling all requirements of their home institutions to receive academic credit.

 Virginia Aquarium Stranding Response Program (VAQS) interns promote the conservation of marine animal species through research, rescue, rehabilitation, and education.
 Once accepted, interns will be assigned to a focus area of either necropsy or rehabilitation.
 Interns will be cross-trained in all aspects of stranding response, however, daily tasks will be assigned to interns according to focus area.
 Stranding work is unpredictable, therefore experiences will vary by internship session.
 VAQS staff will provide as many learning opportunities as possible during each session.

 - Respond to live and dead marine mammals and sea turtles in the field.

 - Participate in all aspects of post-mortem examinations: cutting and sampling, data collection, photographing, carcass removal, and cleaning.